-The European Union Maritime Security Strategy (EUMSS) for the global maritime domain, adopted by the European Council in June 2014, is a joint EU plan to improve the way in which the EU pre-empts and responds to these challenges.
+The European Union maritime security strategy (EUMSS) for the global maritime domain is a joint EU plan to improve the way in which the EU pre-empts and responds to these challenges.
 It is an overarching maritime security strategy against all challenges from the global maritime domain that may affect people, activities or infrastructures in the EU.

 The strategy is built upon closer collaboration within the EU, across the regional and national levels.
 It seeks to increase awareness and ensure higher efficiency of operations.